JoshDoody/joshdoody.github.io/_posts/2016-05-02-5-ways-to-get-a-raise.md

 The first way to get a raise is unusual because you'll take advantage of it by *not* doing something that could cost you a lot of money.

-I call this [The Dreaded Salary Question]({{ site.baseurl }}/the-dreaded-salary-question/), and it usually comes up early in the interview process, sometimes before you even start interviewing.
-It looks like this:
+Eary in the interview process, sometimes before you even start interviewing, you'll often be asked for your current or expected salary.
+Here's how you might be asked:

 > "So where are you right now in terms of compensation, and what are you hoping for if you make this move?"

 Sound familiar?
 I bet it does.

-**Don't disclose your current or desired salary in a negotiation** and you'll significantly increase your lifetime earning potential.
+[Don't disclose your current or expected salary in a negotiation]({{ site.baseurl }}/the-dreaded-salary-question/) and you'll significantly increase your lifetime earning potential.
 Every time you get a new job, you'll give yourself the best chance for the highest salary the company will pay.

 ## 2. Negotiate starting salary